menu

 In the same announcement, more Pauper Daily events are being added “Due to popular demand.”
 This is exciting news for players and speculators, especially if this format is already backed by player demand.
 Several commons sustained a high price in the past simply based on Pauper popularity.

 A rule of thumb for MTGO speculating on any given card is that the older the set, the scarcer the supply, and thus the higher the price.
-Pauper staples have included Lotus Petal, Ancestral Mask, Quirion Ranger, Crypt Rats, Glistener Elf, Spire Golem, Delver of Secrets // Delver of Secrets, Ninja of the Deep Hours, Chittering Rats and Diabolic Edict.
+Pauper staples have included Lotus Petal, Ancestral Mask, Quirion Ranger, Crypt Rats, Glistener Elf, Spire Golem, Delver of Secrets, Ninja of the Deep Hours, Chittering Rats and Diabolic Edict.
 More speculative targets can be found by checking the Pauper metagame on Mtggoldfish.com

 Trends on Pauper speculations have not been easy to predict in the past but can lead to great profits during popular times of the Pauper format and when bulk commons suddenly rise to 1 or 2 tix.
 Considering the average prices of these types of investments can be particularly well suited for small bankrolls.